 Stijn Baert was born in Lokeren, Belgium on 14 October 1983.
 In 2006, he became Master of Science in Computer Science Engineering ('Burgerlijk Ingenieur'), in 2008 Master of Science in Economics and in 2013 Doctor of Economic Sciences from Ghent University, Belgium.
-For his academic achievement in the Master of Science in Economic Sciences he received in 2008 the 'VDK Award'.
+He received the 'VDK Award' in 2008 for his academic achievement in the Master of Science in Economic Sciences.
 Between 2008 and 2020 he worked as a teaching assistant, researcher and tenure track professor at the Department of Social Economics at Ghent University.

-Since 1 October 2020 he has worked as a full-time associate professor in empirical labour economics at Ghent University.
+Since October 1, 2020, he has been working as a full-time associate professor in empirical labour economics at Ghent University.
 In addition, he is affiliated to University of Antwerp as a part-time professor and to Université catholique de Louvain, Global Labor Office (GLO), IMISCOE and Institute for the Study of Labor (IZA) as a Research Fellow.

-Stijn is involved in several courses on (labour) economics and research methods at Ghent University and University of Antwerp.
+p>Stijn is involved in several courses on (labor) economics and research methods at Ghent University and the University of Antwerp.
 In 2012, 2013, 2014 and 2015 he was elected 'Best Teaching Assistant' by the Master students of the faculty of Economics and Business Administration at Ghent University.

 For his (doctoral) research he received in 2013 the 'P&V Foundation Prize' and in 2014 both the 'Scientific Prize McKinsey & Company' and the 'Prize Charles Ullens'.
 In 2015 and 2016, Stijn Baert was ranked in the IDEAS worldwide top 50 of young economists (in 2016 at place 17).
 In 2017 he was nominated for the election of the most talented young researcher in Flanders and the Nederlands, organised by the Dutch version of the monthly journal 'New Scientist'.
 In 2020, IDEAS again ranks him among the 50 economists with the highest scientific impact in the world in his age group.